cdepillabout/open-blog-posts/2021-12-27-getting-started-with-purenix.md

 ## PureNix

 PureNix works together with PureScript and Spago to compile PureScript code into Nix code.
-Here's a small example of PureScript code, and what it gets compiled to:
+Here's a small example of PureScript code, and the Nix code it gets compiled to:

 ```purescript
 module Main where